rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 24th Step
+The 25th Step
 -------------

-In this step a driver for the hardware random number generator is added to Circle and demonstrated in a simple test program in *sample/24-hwrandom*.
+In this step a driver for the SPI0 master with DMA support has been added to Circle and is demonstrated in a test program in *sample/25-spidma*.
 See the *README* file in this directory for details.

-Please note that the multi-core support is disabled by default now because it noticeable drops performance of single core applications.
-If you want to use multi-core applications (using class CMultiCoreSupport) you have to enable the define ARM_ALLOW_MULTI_CORE in *include/circle/sysconfig.h*.
+Because of the DMA operation SPI transfers are running parallel to the program execution on the CPU.
+A callback routine is entered when the SPI transfer has been completed.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-23 the following features were introduced:
+In Step 1-24 the following features were introduced:

 * C++ build environment
 * Simple delay functionality